ayushgoyal04/CNN-Architectures-for-CAD-Analysis/conclusions.md

 This report provides a comprehensive summary of your research journey, covering objectives, methodology, results, and conclusions.
 Let me know if you need refinements! 🚀

+note-> in the later training, only 8 models were used instead of the previous 10.